I agree with most Start-Up Truisms. One of the best ones is Don’t Chase the Shiny Penny. Double Down on What Works.

 But here’s the thing.
 SaaS Compounds (more on that here).
 Imagine if you just added one extra layer, one extra segment, one new way to sell, one product extension … that just might add another 10% growth this year.

-Now, that won’t mean cr*p next year, and it may be distracting.
+Now, that won’t mean much this year, and it may be distracting at first.
 But look what happens as SaaS compounds:

 The difference is epic down the road, as you march toward the Big M&A offer or IPO.
 Epic.
 Just from one little new initiative. 😉 Imagine if you do this every year, and half of these initiatives work …

 • Add an Outbound Sales Team if You Don’t Have One.
-I know in-bound is all the rage.
-But let me tell you, if your ACV is high enough, outbound can work.
+Yes, Even In The Age of AI.
+Crappy outbound may be “dead”.
+But great outbound still works as well as ever.
+Especially if your ACV is high enough, outbound will almost work, done right.
 We’ll do a post on this soon.
 Have you tried it?
 It doesn’t have to make the company.
 A small team just has to generate enough new business to add 10% to the top line.
-More here.
+More here and a great example of how Rippling still crushes outbound here:

 • Add Professional Services, for Real.
 Yuck, you say?
 Professional services?
 Well, enterprise customers are happy to pay for them.
 You can pack another 20-30% of revenue onto any enterprise deal if you do it right here.
 Yes, I know it’s not recurring.
 But you’ll get it in new deals every year.
 Hire a Head of Professional Services and charge for Pro Services.
 It will work in any six-figure deal, and many five-figure deals.
 More here.